 Bringing education to her community and beyond

-Upon graduation, she wants to advance to La Trobe’s Master of Teaching to become a fully qualified teacher, make the most of her time in Australia and gain more experience to improve her English skills.
+Upon graduation, she wants to advance to La Trobe’s Master of Teaching (Secondary) to become a fully qualified teacher, make the most of her time in Australia and gain more experience to improve her English skills.

 ‘Then I’d like to return to my home country and work at my former high school, Lê Hồng Phong High School for the Gifted.
 There, I want to apply what I’ve learnt and make a change – not only in at my high school, but on a larger scale.’